overviewer/Minecraft-Overviewer/docs/config.rst

     **Default:** ``#1a1a1a``

 ``defaultzoom``
     This value specifies the default zoom level that the map will be opened with.
-It has to be greater than 0.
+It has to be greater than 0, which corresponds to the most zoomed-out level.
+If you use ``minzoom`` or ``maxzoom``, it should be between those two.

     **Default:** ``1``

 ``maxzoom``
-    This specifies the maximum zoom allowed by the zoom control on the web page.
+    This specifies the maximum, closest in zoom allowed by the zoom control on the web page.
+This is relative to 0, the farthest-out image, so setting this to 8 will allow you to zoom in at most 8 times.
+This is *not* relative to ``minzoom``, so setting ``minzoom`` will shave off even more levels.
+If you wish to specify how many zoom levels to leave off, instead of how many total to use, use a negative number here.
+For example, setting this to -2 will disable the two most zoomed-in levels.

     .. note::